-Discover may be much but it is not an experts application for minute control of repos.
+Discover may be much but it is not an expert application for minute control of repos.
 It is not a replacement intended to compete with the terminal for experienced expert users.
-Our goal has been to focus clearer on a certain set of users where an application such as this is not only needed, but critical to their usage.
+Our goal has been to focus clearer on a certain set of users where an application such as this is not only needed but critical to their usage.
 To do this we have excluded other user groups entirely from the application goals.
 This doesn't mean they can't use Discover just that their specific use cases may not be perfectly covered.

 How to use Discover

 Discover is made for usage - it was made to be intuitive.
 So try it out and see for yourself.

 How to search for applications

 The easiest way to search for an app is to simply start typing in the name or what the app is intended to do.
 The search field will always be selected by default and the only times it is nothing will happen, the search field is greyed out and when you click it you are brought back to the application search.
 So don't be scared of the keyboard!

 The search is always performed within the category you are currently in (this is also indicated in the placeholder text of the search field), so be sure to navigate to the category you want to search in before entering your search term.